ihmeuw/vivarium_public_health/docs/source/tutorials/mslt/tobacco_results.rst

 Tobacco eradication
 -------------------

+.. py:currentmodule:: vivarium_public_health.mslt.intervention

-We add the ``TobaccoEradication`` component, and specify at what year it comes into effect.
+We add the :class:`TobaccoEradication` component, and specify at what year it comes into effect.
 Shown below are the new lines that are added to the simulation definition :ref:`for the BAU scenario <tobacco_bau_yaml>`.